-Sweet basil got its name from ‘Basileus’ – a Greek word for ‘king’.
-That’s why until today it is considered as the king of herbs.
-Basil has long been used in ‘Ayurvedic’ treatment - a holistic body healing which was first practiced in Ancient India.
-This was achieved by having a fragile synchronization of the whole body, mind, and spirit using basil sweet plant and essential oil.
-Traditionally, the leaves were also used as an herb strewn to remove unpleasant odors around and ingredient to make their dishes more flavorful.
+The word “basil” is derived from the Greek word “Basileus”, meaning “king”.
+It is considered to this day to be the king of herbs.
+Basil has long been used in Ayurvedic treatment, which is a holistic body healing first practiced in Ancient India.
+This was achieved by having a fragile synchronization of the whole body, mind, and spirit using the sweet basil plant and essential oil.
+Traditionally, basil leaves were also used to remove unpleasant odors and as an ingredient to make dishes more flavorful.

 Basil grows best in tropical and dry climate conditions.
 It loves direct sunlight and needs enough watering to keep the soil moist.
 It can also be cultivated in pots or containers in your garden.
 Sweet basil essential oil from the leaves and stems are extracted by steam distillation.

-Sweet basil essential oilhas a sweet relaxing aroma, spicy fresh, lightly balsamic, woody and herbaceous.
-It blends well with Bergamot, Citronella, Frankincense, Lavender, Eucalyptus, Lemon, Rosemary, Sweet Orange, Clove-Leaf, Mandarin, Juniper, Hyssop and some more.
-The essential oil from sweet basil is thin, colorless or clear light-yellow.
+Sweet basil essential oil has a sweet relaxing aroma that is spicy fresh, lightly balsamic, woody and herbaceous.
+It blends well with Bergamot, Citronella, Frankincense, Lavender, Eucalyptus, Lemon, Rosemary, Sweet Orange, Clove-Leaf, Mandarin, Juniper, and Hyssop.
+The essential oil from sweet basil is thin, colorless or clear light yellow.
 It is widely used in perfumery for its tenacious sweet and woody scent.
 The fresh leaves have a sharp penetrating sweet aroma and the taste is likely similar to star anise.

-It is generally safe to consume thisall-natural sweet basil oil and herb in minimal amounts as ingredients in foods.
+It is generally safe to consume this all-natural sweet basil oil and herb in minimal amounts as ingredients in foods.
 But, take note that excessive intake may bring about uncomfortable conditions such as a headache, heavy sweating, or dizziness.
-Pregnant women, very young children and those with extremely sensitive skin are advised to refrain from using any essential oil without knowing if it would cause any adverse reaction to you.
+Pregnant women, very young children and those with extremely sensitive skin are advised to refrain from using any essential oil without knowing if it would cause any adverse reaction to.